-Free Energy Drink Lawsuit Evaluation: If you or a loved one has suffered a serious injury you feel may have been caused by an energy drink, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer of the energy drink and we can help.
+Free Energy Drink Lawsuit Evaluation: If you or a loved one has been injured by an energy drink, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 What’s the problem?